 Group Tools Sensibly

-You want to put similar tools near each other like jointer/planer/table saw combo.
-If at some point you use it repeatedly, it will be handy to have them close together.
+You want to put similar power tools near each other like a jointer/planer/table saw combo.
+If, at some point, you use it repeatedly, it will be handy to have them close together.
 It’ll save you time and leg work.